MarcelineVQ/endless-sky/README.md

 Hardcore Mode forces you to only use one save file while in game for the pilot who has it set.
 Got a bad habbit of save-scumming?
 Beat it with Hardcore Mode!
 This mode also makes ship losses permanent.

 Permadeath Mode will delete all of a pilot's save files any time that pilot dies.
+This is THE way to play the game, every outfit choice you make matters.
 Eventually it will include a sort of leaderboard that keeps track of your deceased captains, tracking their final net worth, combat ranking, licenses, flagship, and possibly more.